yienyoong/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## About

-This sections aims to help you to navigate the user guide.
+This section aims to help you to navigate the user guide.
 <br>

 [Quick start](#quick-start) section has been provided to help you set up Vax@NUS.